Staining Wood Filler Problems (How to Solve Them)

 Sometimes after one or two days, the stain vanishes from the wood filler.

 Use oil-based or gel-based stains to solve the issue.
 Oil and gel-based stains can evenly penetrate the wood filler.
-In case you’re unsure about which stain to go for, here are our favorites-
+In case you’re unsure about which stain to go for, here are my favorites:

 After staining, wood filler areas appear lighter than the entire furniture.
 As wood fillers are lighter in color than wood.
 Stains are semi-transparent, they don’t quite cover the filler area.